prei007/allegRo/README.md

 To use this package, you'll need to install your own AllegroGraph server.
 To install a free version, follow this [link](http://franz.com/agraph/downloads/) and follow the installation instructions.

-Revised May 2023: Now also returns a value for CONSTRUCT statements.
+Revised May 2023: Now also returns a dataframe for CONSTRUCT and DESCRIBE queries.

 ### Installation